Seymour100/list-of-python-api-wrappers/readme.md

 ## This list of Python API wrappers is designed to be the most updated anywhere! 🚀

 Below you will find a list along with links to their docs and Python wrappers/libraries.
-Original forked from [GitHub repos](https://github.com/realpython/list-of-python-api-wrappers) of [Real Python](https://realpython.com) via [johnwmiller](https://github.com/johnwmillr/list-of-python-api-wrappers).
+Originally forked from [GitHub repos](https://github.com/realpython/list-of-python-api-wrappers) of [Real Python](https://realpython.com) via [johnwmiller](https://github.com/johnwmillr/list-of-python-api-wrappers).

 #### Last updated by Jeff Hale 2020-04-10.